-Negative health, social, and economic consequences are related to teen pregnancy and births. ^{40, 41} Children of teenage parents are at greater risk for long-term consequences like lower school achievement, increased health problems, incarceration during adolescence, becoming parents themselves as teenagers, and unemployment as young adults.
-42 Reduction in teen birth rate is one of CDC's top six "winnable battles."
-43 teenagers who have children before age 18 go on to graduate from high school.
-45 Without a solid educational foundation, young women are more likely to have difficulty finding well-paying jobs.
+Negative health, social, and economic consequences are related to teen pregnancy and births. ^{42, 43} Children of teenage parents are at greater risk for long-term consequences like lower school achievement, increased health problems, incarceration during adolescence, becoming parents themselves as teenagers, and unemployment as young adults.
+44 Reduction in teen birth rate is one of CDC's top six "winnable battles."
+45 teenagers who have children before age 18 go on to graduate from high school.47 Without a solid educational foundation, young women are more likely to have difficulty finding well-paying jobs.

 Teen mothers and their babies face increased risks to their health when compared with mothers over the age of 20.
 Pregnancy complications may include premature labor, anemia, and high blood pressure.
 These risks are even greater for teens under 15 years old.
-44 Only 38% of
+46 Only 38% of

 In 2011-2013, the teen birth rate in Nevada was 31.5 births per 1,000 females age 15-19 years.
-Clark County exceeded this average with a birth rate of 32.1.
-3
+Clark County exceeded this average with a birth rate of 32.1 per 1,000.3